Man City Premier League fixtures: Full 2020-21 match schedule | Goal.com

 Manchester City open the 2020-21 Premier League season with a game against Wolves on September 19.

-City were scheduled to face Aston Villa in the opening gameweek, but that fixture has been postponed due to the club's Champions League exploits.
+City were scheduled to face Aston Villa in the opening gameweek, but that fixture has been postponed due to the club's Champions League exploits, which saw them play into the middle of August.

 Pep Guardiola's side were beaten to the title by Liverpool last season and they will be desperate to get as many points on the board as they possibly can in order to set the pace.

-After kicking things off against Wolves, City face into games against Leicester City on September 26 and Leeds United on October 3.
+After kicking things off against Wolves, City face into games against Leicester City on September 26 and Marcelo Bielsa's newly promoted Leeds United on October 3.

-They welcome Arsenal to the Etihad on October 17, with their first meeting with Liverpool scheduled for November 7.
+They then welcome Arsenal to the Etihad on October 17, while their first meeting with reigning champions - and their nearest rivals - Liverpool is scheduled for November 7.

-The first Manchester derby of the season against cross-town rivals Manchester United will take place on December 12.
+The first Manchester derby of the season against cross-town rivals Manchester United will take place at Old Trafford on December 12 and the corresponding match at the Etihad will be played on March 6, 2021.

+In terms of their Christmas and New Year run-in, the Sky Blues will play Southampton, Newcastle, Everton and Chelsea.

 More to follow...